Top 2 Lumber Stocks to Invest in the Wood Industry

-As you can see in the chart below, lumber prices have moved mostly sideways over the past 20 years.
-We saw a big spike last year, though, and prices have remained higher.
+In the past few years, lumber prices have moved much higher.
+Last year, we saw a big spike and it pulled back mid-year.
+Although, prices have climbed higher again to start 2022.
 These increased prices are leading to higher sales and should help lumber companies grow.

 This trend bodes well for the top lumber stocks.
 And I’ve hand-selected two companies.
 They both have long track-records and also pay dividends.
 They’ve rewarded shareholders with a growing pile of capital gains over the years.

 To start out, let’s look at why this industry is worth considering…

 There are unique properties to owning forestland with timber.
 There’s a built-in optionality that’s great for investors.
 When prices are low, forestland owners don’t have to cut down and process as many trees.